gaperton/Type-R/README.md

 - `model.initialize( attrs, options, owner )` uses third parameter to set owner, `options.collection` is ignored.
 - default model cid prefix is `m`.
 - model.set `unset` option is deprecated.
-In Type-R, model os no hash.
-Just assign attributes with void 0 instead.
+In Type-R, model is not a hash, its record with pre-defined members.
+Just assign attributes with `void 0` instead.
 - model `change:attr` events are not bubbled up by collection by default.
 Manual `bubbleEvents` spec is required.
 Performance reasons.
 - Collection doesn't have `_addReference` and `_removeReference` callbacks.
 Impossible to implement efficiently.
 Use 'add' and 'remove' events instead.
 - Collection's `add` options is not supported.
 Period.
 - Collection doesn't set options.at options when firing `add` event.
 No way, dude.
+It's even not documented in official backbone API.
 - Collection.subsetOf:
     - `.justOne( x )` method is deprecated.
 Use `.set([ x ])` instead.
     - `.removeAll()` method is deprecated.
 Use `.reset()` instead.